 Traditionally, LDCs are developed for nontidal stations due to the way the flow is represented and visualized in the LDC.
 East Fork Upper is the only sampling station that is not designated as tidally influenced (freshwater) in the watershed.
 There are no stream flow gages on East Fork.
-However, stream flow data samples were measured each time a bacteria grab sample was collected.
-In this manner, enough flow data were collected to develop a flow duration curve and the resulting LDC for the East Fork Upper sampling station.
+However, stream flow was measured each time a bacteria grab sample was collected.
+Enough flow data were collected during sampling to develop a FDC and the resulting LDC for the East Fork Upper sampling station.